 As outlined here, the start-up boom in the North West may have slowed in May, but over the past couple of years there has been a huge rise in the number of start-ups across the UK.

-This growth in our entrepreneurial culture has increased the importance of the role of licensed insolvency practitioners, such as Walsh Taylor, in assisting clients with their financial situation; finances are typically tight among start-ups and managing cashflows is crucial.
+This growth in our entrepreneurial culture has increased the importance of the role of licensed insolvency specialists, such as Walsh Taylor, in assisting clients with their financial situation; finances are typically tight among start-ups and managing cashflows is crucial.

 Taking into account that generally around half of companies are said to fail within the first year, what can be done to reduce this figure?